rbaumbach/InstagramSimpleOAuth/README.md

 ### Clone from Github

 1. Clone repository from github and copy files directly, or add it as a git submodule.
-2. Add all files from 'Source' directory to your project (As well as the dependencies listed in the Podfile).
+2. Add all files from 'Source' directory to your project (as well as the dependencies listed in the Podfile).

 ## How To